-- Closed-ended - an investment trust has a fixed number of shares.
+An investment trust has a fixed number of shares.
 The fund manager can invest and sell assets when they feel the time is right; not when investors join or leave a fund.
 It also means the underlying capital investment base is relatively stable.

-- Income - investment trusts can retain up to 15% of their income in any year (see video below).
+Investment trusts can retain up to 15% of their income in any year (see video below).
 This can be used to supplement income in future years.

-- Shareholder rights - when you invest in an investment trust you become a shareholder in that company.
+When you invest in an investment trust you become a shareholder in that company.
 This gives you the right to vote on issues such as the appointment of directors or changes to the investment policy.

-More about investment trusts
+Our investment trusts

 Our range of investment trusts offers investors choice and flexibility, backed by the experience and resources of the UK's leading investment trust manager.